What Is My Language Camp?

 After working as a French Language Assistant in Stockport (UK) for two years (from 2008 to 2010), at a grammar school then a primary school, he later taught English at two secondary state schools in France for two years (2012-2014).

 Having missed Manchester, Antoine moved back in 2015, where he has been working as a literary and specialised translator ever since.
 He has translated nine novels to date.
-Antoine has also been teaching French at the Alliance Française de Manchester, and in September 2023 he will begin teaching French as a foreign language at the University of Manchester as part of the Language Experience for All Programme.
+Antoine has also been teaching French at the Alliance Française de Manchester, and in September 2023 he began teaching French as a foreign language at the University of Manchester as part of the Language Experience for All Programme.

 A language enthusiast from a very early age, he travelled to London for the first time with his mum when he was 12.
 He ‘fell in love’ with the UK and returned every summer.
 A self-confessed wordsmith, his passion for languages has prompted Antoine to give several papers on translation in academic environments, to run translation workshops (notably with high school students) and to start a YouTube channel on song 'tradaptation' in 2015 in an effort to popularise translation among young people and the general public.
 He loves translating and teaching equally, as both give him the chance to bridge worlds and express his sense of in-betweenness.